 Challenges in managing Salesforce data

-Customer data is critical for sales teams to improve their decision-making process.
-But as we touched on above, this is only true when sellers are dealing with high-quality data that is up-to-date, accurate, and complete.
+Account and contact data are critical for deal teams to improve their decision-making process.
+But as we touched on above, this is only true when dealmakers have access to high-quality data that is up-to-date, accurate, and complete.

-Organizations process more information than ever, and it comes from multiple data sources.
-As the volume of complex data organizations manage continues to increase, the challenges teams face also have the potential to grow.
+Firms are processing more information than ever, and it comes from multiple data sources.
+As the volume of complex data firms manage continues to increase, the challenges teams face also have the potential to grow.
 These challenges include:

-• Duplicate records.
+- Duplicate records.
 You can run into issues when data is entered into the Salesforce platform more than once.
-For example, suppose you have two entries for the same customer.
+For example, suppose you have two entries for the same contact.
 In that case, they may receive automated emails twice, and any reports or dashboards you generate will be inaccurate because of the duplicate data.

-• Out-of-date data.
-Out-of-date data can lead to missed opportunities and customer dissatisfaction.
+- Out-of-date data.
+Out-of-date data can lead to missed opportunities and crossed wires.
 If you’re contacting the wrong individual because your records are outdated, you may miss out on closing a deal.
+Having access to real-time updates ensures your team is always working with the most current information.

-• Loss of important records.
-When managing multiple databases across several spreadsheets or cloud locations, losing track of important information can be easy.
+- Loss of important records.
+When managing multiple databases across several spreadsheets or cloud locations, losing track of important information is easy.
 You can streamline data collection when you manage your data in a single location, like a CRM.

-• Data privacy and security.
-Collecting customer data brings with it concerns surrounding privacy and security.
+- Data privacy and security.
+Collecting customer data brings with it concerns surrounding privacy and CRM security.
 You can mitigate these concerns with a sound data management policy in place that ensures all personal data is secure.

 With proper data management, you can avoid these and other challenges.
-To ensure you’re on the right track, implement organization-wide standards, policies, and workflows for data acquisition, assessment, cleaning, and storage.
+To ensure you’re on the right track, start by implementing firm-wide standards, policies, and workflows for data acquisition, assessment, cleaning, and storage.

-When everyone within your organization knows how to input, access, and process data through the Salesforce ecosystem, your data will be more reliable and good enough for data-driven decision-making.
+When everyone within your firm knows how to input, access, and process data through the Salesforce ecosystem, your data will be more reliable and able to power data-driven decision-making.

 Salesforce data management best practices

-Let’s explore each best practice and how they can help you execute successful data management for your organization.
+Let’s explore each best practice and how they can help you execute successful data management.

 1. Identify and collect necessary data in Salesforce

-The kind of customer data you choose to collect can have a significant impact on your ability to close deals.
-You can use data to uncover warm introductions, guide your decision-making processes, and help prioritize customer accounts
+The kind of data you choose to collect can have a significant impact on your ability to close deals.
+You can use data to uncover warm introductions, guide your decision-making processes, and help prioritize accounts.

-1. Identity data is unique to one customer or lead.
+- Identity data is unique to one contact.
 This includes name, mailing information, telephone and email address, social media accounts, etc.

-2. Descriptive data is contextual information that helps you learn more about a lead or customer.
+- Descriptive data is contextual information that helps you learn more about a contact.
 This includes job title, industry, education level, organizational size, etc.

-3. Qualitative data encompasses things that aren’t easily measured by numbers, like behaviors, feelings, and motivations.
-Qualitative data helps to describe what a customer “thinks” or “feels” about your product, service, or business.
+- Qualitative data encompasses things that aren’t easily measured by numbers, like behaviors, feelings, and motivations.
+Qualitative data helps to describe what a contact ‘thinks’ or ‘feels’.

-4. Quantitative data measures behaviors or feelings by looking at numerical data points.
+- Quantitative data measures behaviors by looking at numerical data points.
 Quantitative datasets use numeric metrics, making this data perfect for reporting and analysis.
-This includes the number of times a customer clicks an email, visits your website, makes a purchase, etc.
+This includes the number of times a person clicks an email, visits your website, etc.

-Consider how you’ll use this information to drive more sales when determining what data you should collect.
-Typically, using a mix of all four data types will yield the best results for your business.
+Consider how you’ll use the information to drive more deals when determining what data you should collect.
+Typically, using a mix of all four data types will yield the best results.

 You’ll need to use various tactics to collect this data.
 Some data, like name and job title, are easily found through online research.
-For quantitative data, you’ll need to look at the data you’ve collected as a business.
-And finally, qualitative data is captured via first-hand conversations, surveys, or questionnaires conducted by your company or a third party on your behalf.
+For quantitative data, you’ll need to look at the data you’ve collected as a firm.
+And finally, qualitative data is captured via first-hand conversations, surveys, or questionnaires conducted by your firm or a third-party on your behalf.

 2. Improve data quality

-Having the highest quality data gives your sales team the best chance of closing deals and increasing revenue.
+Having the highest quality data gives your deal team the best chance of closing deals.
 Ideally, you’d start with a clean slate with high-quality data.
-However, businesses frequently adopt data management practices after already collecting customer data.
+However, firms frequently adopt data management practices after already collecting data.

-These four tips can help you improve your data quality:
+These four tips can help you improve your existing data quality:

-• Create a duplicate management process: Merge any duplicate records in Salesforce to ensure your database is clean and only has unique records.
+- Create a duplicate management process: Establish a regular deduplication routine to merge any duplicate records in Salesforce.
+This ensures your database is clean and only has unique records, improving reporting accuracy and communication efficiency.

-• Eliminate silos through data integration: Often, different teams across an organization gather data separately, and that data often overlaps.
-This can cause duplicate data or records that mutually exclude each other.
+- Eliminate silos through data integration: Often, different teams gather data separately, and that data can overlap.
+This causes duplicate data or records that mutually exclude each other.
 By eliminating silos, you can dramatically improve data quality.

-• Share data: When everyone in your organization has access to all company data, it becomes a source of valuable insights.
-If you don’t share data across all teams, consider giving everyone access—it may lead to unexpected observations and decisions.
+- Share data: When everyone in your organization has access to the same data, it becomes a source of valuable insights.
+Improving data access, rather than restricting it to specific users, may lead to meaningful observations and better-informed decisions.

 3. Establish a data governance model